 Visitors shall register at the reception.
 Access to our building occurs through three lifts/staircases: staircase A, green dot; staircase B, yellow dot; staircase C, red dot.
 Due to construction works in the CNR premises staircases may be accessible or not depending on the status of the works.

 The offices and rooms of IASF Milano occupy the entire 4th floor of the Bassini building.

-The mechanical workshop and electronics group are in the basement (floor -1).
+The mechanical workshop (staircase A) and electronics group (staircase B) are in the basement (floor -1).

 The Institute is easily reachable by public transport, being within walking distance (2-3 blocks) from the Metro Green line (M2) stations of Piola (map) or Lambrate (map).
 The Lambrate railway station is instead served by some suburban rail lines and very few long distance train.

 Attention!
 In the period 1-31 August 2020 the Metro stations Piola and Lambrate will be closed for maintenance works.
 Use the replacement bus service or the other bus or trolleybus lines as indicated in this ATM page.

 The Metro Green line also serves other railway stations like: Milano Centrale (Central Railway Station), where most long distance trains arrive, and where buses from Linate and Malpensa airports and half of the trains from Malpensa airport have their terminal; Milano Porta Garibaldi (suburban rail lines, some long distance trains and the same trains from Malpensa airport); and Cadorna (Stazione Nord), where trains (Malpensa Express, every 30 minutes) from Malpensa airport, and some suburban lines, arrive.

 Trams no. 33 and 19 and trolleybus no. 93 go along via Bassini (stops map).